upend/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

 ## status update

-**This repo is now [the 2nd highest trending repo](https://github.com/trending) on GitHub** and is about to surpass 1100 stars in only 2½ days of existence.
+**This repo is now [the 2nd highest trending repo](https://github.com/trending) on GitHub** and already 1400 stars in only 2½ days of existence.
 Traffic is growing exponentially.
 Thanks to all of you spreading the word.

 ![traffic](traffic.png)